 In October 2005, a new version of SQL Server was launched.
 DTS was replaced by SSIS SQL Server Integration Services, a complete new and improved tool for Extracting, Loading and Transforming information.
 The new solution was more compliant for loading vast amounts of information and had more ETL DWH concepts integrated in the software.
-Also Analysis Services underwent a complete makeover.
-The concept of Unified Data Management was introduced, and the engine became more robust to handle larger amounts of information.
-The Microsoft BI tool stack had grown up and could finally compete also on volume - with most of the other large BI vendors in the areas of the database, the ETL and the OLAP engine components.
+Moreover, Analysis Services underwent a complete makeover.
+The concept of Unified Data Management was introduced and the engine became more robust to handle larger amounts of information.
+The Microsoft BI tool stack had grown up and could finally compete -also on volume- with most of the other large BI vendors in the areas of the database, the ETL and the OLAP engine components.

-Report builder.
-This solution made it possible to end users to create their own report.
-Also in 2005 Microsoft introduced its first Scorecarding solution, Business Scorecard Manager.
+Another important new feature was introduced in Reporting Services: Report builder.
+This solution made it possible for end users to create their own report.
+In 2005, Microsoft also introduced its first Scorecarding solution: Business Scorecard Manager.

 Late 2008, Microsoft finally launched SQL Server 2008 with further builds on SQL Server 2005, making the RDBMS and Analysis Services engines even faster and better.
 New and improved functionalities to SSIS and SSRS additionally improve performance and ability to compete in the BI market.
 Improved Reporting Builder functionality gives end users additional ways to build their own reports.
 Tight integration with Office 2007 leads to an even further enhanced user experience.

-In 2012 Microsoft launched SQL Server 2012.
-This release builds further on the existing building blocks of the SQL Server platform, and extends them with in-memory models (Analysis Services Tabular), self-service capabilities by extending the Power Pivot component and adding a new visualization tool called Power view.
+A few years later, Microsoft launched SQL Server 2012.
+This release builds further on the existing building blocks of the SQL Server platform, and extends them with in-memory models (Analysis Services Tabular), self-service capabilities by extending the Power Pivot component and adding a new visualization tool called Power View.
 Power View is integrated into Excel 2013 and is also available in SharePoint 2013.
-SQL Server 2012 also introduced columnstroe indexes, which are based on the Power Pivot technology.
+SQL Server 2012 also introduced columnstore indexes, which are based on the Power Pivot technology.
 These indexes give vast performance increases due to their column based nature.
 Master Data Services has also been greatly improved.
-Next to all that also the integration with Microsoft's cloud services is extended.
+Next to all that, the integration with Microsoft's cloud services was also extended.

 With SQL Server 2014, Microsoft introduced Hekaton, also called in-memory OLTP.
 But there were also great improvements in the columnstore technology, such as clustered columnstore index which allow you to put an entire table into an updateable columnstore index.
 Storage savings of over 50% are not abnormal.